-Now that you've obtained your credential and are licensed, you'll begin your career is Respiratory Therapy.
+Now that you've obtained your credential and are licensed, you'll begin your career in respiratory therapy.
 As a therapist, you'll be exposed to a number of health related professions that can provide you with further knowledge and skills to grow your career.

-Respiratory Therapist are high-tech, hands-on medical professionals found throughout the healthcare system.
+Respiratory therapists are high-tech, hands-on medical professionals found throughout the health care system.
 Your primary focus will be to support patients with breathing disorders through therapeutics, education, and life-supportive measures.

 - Administer oxygen therapy

 - Perform arterial blood gas puncture and analysis